mark-torres10/ponte_ai_avatars/projects/ai-avatar-browser-extension-v2/tickets/ticket-002-debate-mode.md

   - [ ] Only one button highlighted at a time
   - [ ] Sticky per page until reset
 - [ ] Keyboard icon with "Or type your question" text below toggles
-- [ ] Gray "Parker" response box at bottom with mock content
+- [ ] Gray "Parker" response box at bottom with AI-generated content
 - [ ] Visual feedback when spacebar is pressed (pulsating ring around microphone)
+- [ ] Real-time voice responses via OpenAI Realtime API
+- [ ] Audio playback of Parker's responses
 - [ ] Smooth UI transitions and animations
 - [ ] All elements match the provided screenshots exactly